controlink-dev/laravel-arpoone/README.md

     //If true, the package will apply webhooks routes to handle the sms status
     //This is useful if you want to keep track of the sms status, and update your database accordingly 'webhooks' => false,

+    //The name of the table to store the webhook logs
+    //This is only used if the webhooks option is set to true 'webhook_table_name' => 'arpoone_webhook_logs',

+    //The name of the column to store the tenant identifier.
+    //This is only used if the multi_tenant option is set to true and the use_tenant_column option is set to true.
+    'webhook_tenant_column_name' => 'tenant_id',
 ];
 ```
 ## Key Configuration Options: